 Location: The Bentway Skate Trail, 250 Fort York Blvd., Toronto

-With help from interactive activities, videos and even games, the Science Centre’s latest exhibit aims to make quantum mechanics an accessible concept for all ages.
+At the Science Centre’s Energy Show, you’ll learn about the different types of renewable and non-renewable sources of energy, through interactive and animated investigation, experimentation and collaboration.
 Once your kids have had their fill of subatomic particles, explore the rest of the Centre, which is packed with hands-on displays.
 Need an excuse to sit?
-Then stop by the IMAX Dome, which over winter break will be screening a film about pandas and another about oceans.
+Then stop by the IMAX Dome, which over winter break will be screening a films about the Great Bear Rainforest, dogs and there super powers and volcanoes.

 Location: Ontario Science Centre